 |This was how much was yielded after the roots were roasted and chopped|

-The tea was a lot lighter in taste and color than I was expecting.
-I steeped it for a very long time but it didn’t get very strong.
-Considering the time it takes to prepare the root this isn’t something I would make on a regular basis but I did have fun making it.
-I was pleasantly surprised, I was planning on not liking the taste very much but I actually don’t mind it at all.
+I was pleasantly surprised.
+I didn’t plan on liking the taste but I actually don’t mind it at all.
 Since I have so many dandelions growing in my yard I will be experimenting with other recipes like dandelion salad and wine.
 Stay tuned.